softlion/XamSvg-Samples/README.md

 </ContentPage>
 ```

+Remark the Svg property: the image name is prefixed with "res:", and the extension (.svg) is removed. 'images' is the folder in which you put the file.
+It is the full path of the svg file from the root of your PCL or shared project.

 5. Enjoy

+# Common mistakes

 If nothing appears, make sure your svg is displayed correctly by the windows explorer (after you installed this [extension](https://svgextension.codeplex.com/)).

-Common errors include forgetting to set the build action of the svg file to "Embedded resource", missing viewBox attribute at the root of the svg file (open it using a text editor), or svg color is the same as background color (especially white or black).
+Common errors include
+* forgetting to set the build action of the svg file to "Embedded resource".
+* missing viewBox attribute at the root of the svg file (open it using a text editor).
+* the svg color is the same as the background color, especially white or black.
+Use ColorMapping to change colors, or edit your svg file with [inkscape](http://www.inkscape.org/).

 # Other Receipes